-56. The next winter the Lacedæmonians, unknown to the Athenians, put three hundred garrison soldiers under the command of Agesippidas into The Argives ac.
-Epidaurus by sea.
-For which cause the Argives knowledge the sea on their own came and expostulated with the Athenians, that coast to be of the whereas it was written in the articles of the league, that no enemy should be suffered to pass through either of their dominions, vet had they suffered the Lacedæmonians to pass by sea: and said they had wrong, unless the Athenians would again put the Messenians and Helotes into Pylus against the Lacedæmonians.
-Hereupon the Athenians, at the persuasion of Alcibiades, wrote upon the Laconian pillar, [under the inscription of the peace], that the Lacedemonians had violated their oath: and they drew the Helotes out of Cranii, and put them again into Pylus, to infest the territory with driving off booties; but did no more.
+56. The next winter the Lacedæmonians, unknown to the Athenians, put three hundred garrison soldiers under the command of Agesippidas into Epidaurus by sea.
+For which cause acknowledge the sea the Argives came and expostulated with the Athenians, that whereas it was written in the articles of the league, that no enemy should be suffered to pass through either of their dominions, yet year xiii.
+A. C. 419.
+8. Ol.
+90. 2.
+The Argives on their own coast to be of the dominion of Athens.

+had they suffered the Lacedæmonians to pass by sea: and said they had wrong, unless the Athenians would again put the Messenians and Helotes into Pylus against the Lacedæmonians.
+Hereupon the Athenians, at the persuasion of Alcibiades, wrote upon the Laconian pillar 1, [under the inscription of the peace], that the Lacedæmonians had violated their oath: and they drew the Helotes out of Cranii, and put them again into Pylus, to infest the territory with driving off booties; but did no more.